Demystifying Obstructive Sleep Apnea (OSA)

 Home PSG (Polysomnography)

 Getting a good night’s sleep isn’t always easy.
-Even if you go to bed on time, you might wake up feeling tired or groggy.
+Despite going to bed on time, someone might wake up feeling tired or groggy.
 Sleep studies help doctors understand what’s happening while you sleep and find ways to improve it.

-Here are 10 ways a sleep study can help you:
+Here are six ways a sleep study can help you:

-1. Find the Problem: Sleep studies can identify if you have sleep disorders like sleep apnea, insomnia, or restless leg syndrome.
-Knowing the exact issue is the first step toward getting better sleep.
+1. Find the Problem: Sleep studies track sleep patterns, breathing and oxygen levels during sleep.
+This helps detect issues like pauses in breathing that may otherwise go unnoticed.
+Sleep studies can help diagnose sleep disorders like sleep apnea, insomnia, etc. Knowing the exact issue is the first step toward getting better sleep.

-2. Personalized Treatment: Doctors can use the results to create a treatment plan tailored just for you.
-This ensures that the solution addresses your unique sleep challenges.
+2. Personalized Treatment: Doctors can use the results to create a customized-treatment plan.
+This ensures that the solution addresses the patient’s unique sleep challenges.

-4. Feel More Alert During the Day: Treating sleep problems can make a huge difference in how you feel during the day.
+3. Feel More Alert During the Day: Treating sleep problems can make a huge difference how people feel during the day.
 Better sleep improves focus, memory, and overall energy levels.

-5. Protect Your Health: Untreated sleep problems can increase the risk of heart disease, high blood pressure, diabetes, and other health issues.
+4. Protect Your Health: Untreated sleep problems can increase the risk of heart disease, high blood pressure, diabetes, mental health and other health issues.
 A sleep study can help prevent these long-term risks.

-A sleep study is about understanding your sleep and making sure your body and mind get the rest they need.
+In short, a sleep study is about better understanding your sleep and making sure your body and mind get the rest they need.
 After all, good sleep is the foundation of a healthy, happy life!

-Severity of OSA is determined by Apnea-Hypopnea Index (AHI) which is a sum of apnea and hypopnea events per hour.
+The severity of OSA is usually determined by Apnea-Hypopnea Index (AHI) which is a sum of apnea and hypopnea events per hour.
 An apnea event is when you stop breathing completely for at least 10 seconds due to complete collapse of the airway leading to absence of airflow.
 While a hypopnea event is caused by partial collapse of airways causing reduced airflow and oxygen drop by 3-4%.

 Treatment Options